MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Asset decommissioning

 Asset decommissioning refers to the process of formally retiring and stopping the use of an asset.
-Organizations typically initiate the decommissioning process when an asset reaches the end of its useful life or when it is no longer needed.
+Organizations typically initiate the decommissioning process when an asset reaches the end of its useful life or when it's no longer needed.
 To avoid any regulatory or compliance issues the assets should be clearly disposed of by the organization.

 ### Asset disposal